🚀 Is building a website too difficult? Let me guide you step by step—Learn about the 「Naibabiji WordPress Website Building Coaching Service」 →

 • functions.php

-Some plugin files may also be contaminated.
+Some Plugin files may also be infected.

 Removal Methods